Jury Awards Iran-Tied NYC Tower to U.S. Government

 If upheld, the proceeds from the forfeiture will be used to compensate the victims of Iran-sponsored attacks such as the 1983 Marine Barracks bombing in Beirut, Lebanon, as well as suicide bombings in Israel.

-James Bernard, an attorney representing those families for the New York-based law firm Stroock & Stroock & Lavan, did not respond to an email request for comment.
+James Bernard, an attorney with the New York-based law firm Stroock & Stroock & Lavan, represents many of these families.
+“We are gratified to win this victory for the victims of Iran-sponsored terrorism, some of whom have waited more than two decades for this day,” Bernard said in a statement.